SpencerCDixon/SpenceBoy/Docs/dev-log.md

 ### What did I get done today?

+* Add ability to set breakpoints.
+You can "continue" in debugger and then execution will pause again at the breakpionts.

+---

+**Date: 7/8/2020**

+### What did I get done today?

 * Add trim left to String
 * Improve debugger by adding a peek() mechanism to see upcoming op codes